Sharp Adams-Moser-Trudinger type inequalities in the hyperbolic space: Introduction

 Another aspect of the Moser--Trudinger and Adams inequalities concerns the concentration-compactness phenomena.
-In his famous paper \cite{Lions1985}, Lions proved a so-called concentration--compactness principle for the Moser functional, which asserts that given a bounded domain $\Omega$ in $\R^n$ if a sequence $\{u_j\}_j \subset W^{1,n}_0(\Omega)$ with $\|\na u_j\|_{L^n(\Omega)} = 1$ converges weakly to a non-zero function $u\in W^{1,n}_0(\Omega)$, then there holds
+In his famous paper \cite{Lions1985}, Lions proved a so-called concentration-compactness principle for the Moser functional, known as Lions' lemma, which asserts that given a bounded domain $\Omega$ in $\R^n$ if a sequence $\{u_j\}_j \subset W^{1,n}_0(\Omega)$ with $\|\nabla u_j\|_{L^n(\Omega)} = 1$ converges weakly to a non-zero function $u\in W^{1,n}_0(\Omega)$, then there holds

-for any $p < (1 -\|\na u^\sharp\|_{L^n(\Omega^\sharp)}^n)^{- 1/(n-1)}$.
-Here, $u^\sharp$ and $\Omega^\sharp$ are rearrangement of $u$ and $\Omega$, respectively; see Section \ref{sec-Preliminaries} below for the definition.
-Note that inequality \eqref{eq:con-comLions} does not give any further information than the Moser--Trudinger inequality if the sequence converges weakly to the zero function, but the implication of \eqref{eq:con-comLions} is that the critical Moser functional is compact outside a weak neighborhood of zero function.
+for any $p < (1 -\|\nabla u^\sharp\|_{L^n(\Omega^\sharp)}^n)^{- 1/(n-1)}$.
+Here, $u^\sharp$ and $\Omega^\sharp$ are the rearrangement of $u$ and $\Omega$, respectively; see Section \ref{sec-Preliminaries} below for the definition.
+Note that the inequality \eqref{eq:con-comLions} does not give any further information than the Moser--Trudinger inequality if the sequence converges weakly to the zero function, but the implication of \eqref{eq:con-comLions} is that the critical Moser functional is compact outside a weak neighborhood of zero function.